colonial-heritage/data-models/actors/rdf.md

 # Date of birth
 ####################

-# MD5 of original IRI of person + 'datebirth'
+# MD5 of original IRI of actor + 'datebirth'
 <https://n2t.net/ark:/27023/9c6cf905d3061b3734decf4372583d95>
     a crm:E52_Time-Span ;
     crm:P82a_begin_of_the_begin "1889-05"^^xsd:gYearMonth ;